Your Shopping Cart(0)

 Let it rest a few minutes, top the cheese with freshly torn basil leaves, and slice.

 And that’s it.
 Seriously, it’s that easy.
 And cheesy!

 3. Beat in egg and vanilla.
 Add flour, baking soda, and salt.
 Mix until just combined.
-Fold in 1 cup chocolate chips.
+Fold in 1 cup of chocolate chips.

-Spread dough into the skillet in an even layer.
+4. Spread dough into the skillet in an even layer.
 Top with remaining 1/4 cup chocolate chips and sprinkle with flaky white sugar.

-Bake until edges are golden, 20 to 24 minutes.
+5. Bake until the edges are golden, 20 to 24 minutes.